 These sites are not areas which have suffered the worst examples of harmful human impacts from people camping on the Bluff Trail.
 There are at least two sites on the Mi’kmaw Hill Loop which bear considerably more damage from campers and campfires.
 Both of these sites have more than twenty trees cut down, they have trees that have been limbed and hacked, they have damage to the soul layers from poorly placed, poorly managed, and far too large campfires.
 These sites also bear the signs of fire damage to the tree canopy from these same campfires.

-It is because of the damage being done in this protected wilderness area that WRWEO is undertaken to improve LNT practices among trail users.
+It is because of the damage being done in this protected wilderness area that WRWEO is undertaking to improve LNT practices among trail users.
 If there is not a noticeable reduction in the harmful human impacts on the trail it may be necessary to prohibit camping all together.
 WRWEO hopes that the users of the Bluff Trail will be inspired to take better care of the space that heals them and help ensure that people can continue to enjoy hiking and camping in this protected wilderness area.

 The coordinates of the NSE Approved Leave No Trace (LNT) Educational Camping Sites are: